AndrewHenderson/marionette-redux/README.md

 Marionette.View.extend(MarionetteRedux.mixin);
 ```

-## Lifecycle
+## Mappings

-### `mapStateToProps`

 Mappings work the same as in [React Redux](https://github.com/reactjs/react-redux).
 A change to the Redux store will result in this callback being executed on any "connected" components.

+### `mapStateToProps`

+`mapStateToProps` can be a property on the component itself or it can be passed to `connect` as the first argument.

 ```js
 function mapStateToProps(state) {